Our Specialists

 Our partners are independent specialists.
 Each one brings a different area of skill.
 Several also bring lived experience.
 That experience shapes how the work is done, not just what it covers.

 We work with lived experience specialists, not just taking information from them.
-This is central to how we work.
+This is important to how we work.

 Matt Radford